 In addition, blockchain technology offers the potential of developing a fraud-proof scheme for online transactions and other transaction exchanges.
 That said, blockchain has the possibility for non-digital currency applications.
 Aside from that, the technology is attracting interest among standard financial institutions and other businesses or companies.

-Simplified Explanation of Blockchain
+Simplified Basics of Blockchain

 Speaking of cost, blockchain technology has infrastructure costs but transaction costs don’t exist at all.
 Hence, this technology is a simple yet ingenious method of exchanging information from point A to point B in a 100% automated and secure process.
 One party to a specific transaction creates the process by making a block.
 The new block is then verified by a massive group of computers distributed around the internet.
 The authenticated block is eventually added into the public ledger which is stored across the web.
 The block doesn’t only create a new record but also a new record with a unique history.
 Tampering a single record would mean tampering with the whole chain in millions of transactions.
 Hence, it’s never possible.
 Although Bitcoin is made by blockchain technology for monetary transactions, it can be applied in a diverse range of components.